Types of Stone Flooring for Your Home

 Slate Flooring

 Slate is a beautiful porous stone.
-These types of stone flooring materials are easier to cut and mold into flat flooring sheets.
+These stone flooring materials are easier to cut and mold into flat flooring sheets.
 Slate is available in black, grey, and gold colors.

 Pros of Slate Flooring

-• Compare to other types of stone flooring materials, slate is more stain-resistant, highly durable, and handles water well.
+• Compared to other stone flooring materials, slate is more stain-resistant, highly durable, and handles water well.

-• Slate flooring provides slip-resistant and gives a modern or rustic appearance and feel.
+• Slate flooring provides slip resistance and gives a modern or rustic appearance and feel.

 Cons of Slate Flooring